-Jujutsu (also commonly and incorrectly spelled as jiu-jitsu and ju-jitsu), is a Japanese martial art and a system of close combat.
+Jujutsu, also commonly and incorrectly spelled as jiu-jitsu and ju-jitsu, is a martial art and a system of close combat of Japanese origin.
 Jujutsu is classified as a grappling art, but consists of both striking and grappling.
 It covers a vast array of techniques, such as takedowns and throws (nage-waza), joint locks (kansetsu-waza) and chokes (shime-waza).
 The art was an essential part of training for the samurai warriors.

 “Jū” can be translated as “yielding, gentle, soft, supple, flexible, or pliable”, and “jutsu” can be translated as “art, skill, or technique”.
 “Jujutsu” thus has the meaning of “yielding-art”, as its core philosophy is to manipulate the opponent's force against him/herself rather than confronting it with one’s own force.

 Jujutsu has been known from feudal times under various names, such as yawara, kumiuchi, kogusoku, taijutsu, wajutsu, torite, and even judo (as early as 1724).
 The names jujutsu and yawara were the most widely used, yawara being an alternate pronunciation for the kanji of “jū”.

 The old jujutsu schools (koryu) were not limited by style boundaries, but made use of the best possible methods and techniques that their circumstances allowed.
 They were truly mixed martial arts schools and complete systems.